I’ve Just Found I Have the APOE4 Gene… What does this mean?

 2. Inflammation & Immune Activation

-This may be influenced by diet, stress, gut health, infections, and environmental triggers.
+This may be influenced by diet, stress, gut health, infections and environmental triggers.

 3. Infections & Microbial Load

-This includes viral, bacterial, and oral pathogens, but also more persistent, harder-to-detect organisms such as spirochetes.
+Research tells us certain infections may play a role in cognitive decline.
+This includes viral, bacterial and oral pathogens but also more persistent, harder-to-detect organisms such as spirochetes.

 • trigger chronic immune activation